A Generalization of Aztec Diamond Theorem, Part II: New proof of Theorem

-The $k-1$ drawn-in diagonals divide the region $D_{a}(d_1,\dotsc,d_k)$ into $k$ parts called \textit{layers}.
+The $k-1$ drawn-in diagonals divide the generalized Douglas region $D_{a}(d_1,\dotsc,d_k)$ into $k$ parts called \textit{layers}.
 The first layer is the part above the top drawn-in diagonal, the last layer is the part below the bottom drawn-in diagonal, and the $i$-th layer (for $1<i<k$) is the part between the $(i-1)$-th and the $i$-th drawn-in diagonals.

-A \textit{forced edge} of a graph $G$ is an edge contained in every perfect matching of $G$.
-Removing forced edges and the vertices incident to them does not change the number of perfect matchings of a graph\footnote{Hereafter, whenever we remove some forced edges we remove also the vertices incident to them.}.
+We call $d_i$ the \emph{thickness} of the $i$-th layer.
+The sum of all $d_i$'s is called the \emph{thickness} of the region.